Support for Stress

 - Push your shoulders back, and relax them back to their natural resting place

-- Squeeze your eyes tight closed, and relax
+- Squeeze your eyes tightly closed, and relax

 Repeat exercise 2-3 times.